 8. Do Quick Exercise Hits While You Watch TV

-Having a DVR or a streaming service means no more commercials (yay!), but that also means you can watch an entire season of “The Walking Dead” in one sitting (boo!
+With so many streaming channels available, that means no more commercials (Yay!), but that also means you can binge an entire season of a show in one sitting (Boo!
 For your body, at least).

 9. Eat Better Carbs

 Replace refined carbs with whole-grain versions: Whole grains have more protein and fiber so your body takes longer to digest them; you’ll get fuller faster — and for longer.